Reasons (Earth, Wind & Fire song)

-"Reasons" is a love ballad by Earth, Wind & Fire from their sixth studio album, That's the Way of the World.
-The song features the falsetto singing on lead vocals of Philip Bailey.
+"Reasons" is a love ballad by Earth, Wind & Fire from their sixth studio album That's the Way of the World.
+The song features the falsetto singing of Philip Bailey on lead vocals.

 The ballad is considered a love song by listeners and fans and as such, is often played at weddings - a fact that surprised band members, since the song and lyrics tell a story about a one-night stand ("Longing to love you, just for a night").
 After the couple makes love, disillusionment strikes. ("After the love game has been played / All our illusions were just a parade / And all our reasons have to fade.")